bibanon/chan.arc/README.rst

 It may also become a specification for sharing threads between people.
 For instance, if you want to show someone a thread, you can just send them a ``.chan.arc`` of the thread and they'll have the whole thing ready to read!

-The draft specification is available at `chan-arc-spec.rst <chan-arc-spec.rst>`_. **[ This specification is still in development ]**
+The draft specification is available at `chan-arc-spec.rst <chan-arc-spec.rst>`_.

+NOTE: **[ This specification is still in heavy development, we do not recommend using this yet ]**

 Contact
 -------
 If you want talk with us, our primary IRC channel is ``#bibanon`` on `Rizon.net <http://www.rizon.net/chat>`_.

-Come and say hello, we're always interested in talking to other people about this specification.
-After all, that's how we find all of the current problems and get a wide group of people working towards creating a good and useful standard!
+Come and say hello, we're always interested in talking to other people about this spec.
+After all, that's how we find all of the current problems and create a good and useful standard for everyone!

 License
 -------